Based in the Cayman Islands, FastestVPN doesn't fall under the jurisdiction of international surveillance alliances.

 Now that you know most things about FastestVPN, let’s talk about what you’ve probably been wondering the whole time: pricing.

-Choose from one month, one year, three year, or five year contracts.
+Choose from one month, one year, or three-year contracts.
 Obviously, the longer the term length, the less you’ll be charged per month.
-FastestVPN’s prices are very reasonable, especially the five year option.
-One subscription allows for unlimited server switches, 10 simultaneous connections and 10 devices overall, a generous package.
+FastestVPN’s prices are very reasonable, especially the three-year option.
+One subscription allows for unlimited server switches, 10 simultaneous connections, and 10 devices overall, a generous package.

 FastestVPN is compatible with over 20 devices from brands like Windows, Android, iOS, MAC, Firestick, Xbox, Roku, PS4, Kodi, and Linux.